-- 1. "FOR" the election of the nominated Class I directors (Proposal 1); - 2.
-"FOR" the ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for our fiscal year ending December 31, 2016 (Proposal 2); and - 3.
-"FOR" the proposal regarding a vote to approve, on an advisory basis, the compensation of our Named Executive Officers (Proposal 3).
+- 1. "FOR" the election of the nominated Class II director (Proposal 1); - 2.
+"FOR" the ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for our fiscal year ending December 31, 2017 (Proposal 2); - 3.
+"FOR" the proposal regarding a vote to approve, on an advisory basis, the compensation of our Named Executive Officers (Proposal 3); and